 A mistake shouldn't define a child's future and opportunities

 It is imperative to contact our skilled attorneys immediately upon your child's arrest in Douglas County.
 Children make mistakes.
 Bad things happen to good people.
 We have defended teens in many types of cases, and understand the complex legal system.
 Our justice system can be forgiving with non-sex crimes, but you must know how to beat the government.
 The criminal defense lawyers at our law office are aggressive in their defense work to save your child's future.
 Their work always proves indispensable in working for you and your family.

 Our Goal as Juvenile Criminal Lawyers: Seal Records for a Clear Future

 We work hard to get the best possible outcome in children's cases

-At O'Malley and Sawyer, we believe your child's best defense is made by working closely with the parents.
+At Sawyer Legal Group, we believe your child's best defense is made by working closely with the parents.
 With the involvement of parents and their teenagers, we can gather evidence for an effective defense to charges like:

 - Drug Charges

 - Contributing to the Delinquency of a Minor

 - Internet Sex Crimes

 We work with parents and children to get the best possible outcome in criminal cases in Colorado.